-For over thirty years CGC has been working with neighborhood residents and community-based organizations to create community gardens as well as providing technical support and advanced training in growing fruits and vegetables using organic practices.
+For nearly 40 years CGC has been working with neighborhood residents and community-based organizations to create community gardens as well as providing technical support and advanced training in growing fruits and vegetables using organic practices.
 Our goal is to not only to start community gardens but to provide ongoing support so they will be sustainable and thrive into the future.
 Community gardens provide neighborhood residents the opportunity to have direct access to the fresh, nutritious fruits and vegetables that support a healthy lifestyle.

 The first community garden was the Over-The-Rhine People’s Garden, built in 1980.
 Since then community gardening has blossomed all across the Greater Cincinnati Area.
 There are over 50 of these magnificent green and growing areas throughout the city.
 These thriving green spaces create a nurturing refuge, often in places where there are no other parks or green space available.
 Often the gardens are responsible for cleaning up and converting blighted, vacant lots – improving the image of the neighborhood, how people feel about their community and themselves.
 The gardens bring people together, helping to build the bonds of community that include populations with diverse backgrounds and demographics within the neighborhood.